arifperdana/BAPPENAS_2025/WorkshopGuide.md

 **Prompt M3: Predictions**
 ```
 Using the fitted model:
-1. Generate predictions for the next 3 years
+1. Generate predictions for new/future values
 2. Calculate confidence intervals
-3. Create a dataframe with: year, predicted_value, lower_ci, upper_ci
+3. Create a dataframe with: value, predicted, lower_ci, upper_ci
-4. Display in a table and add to the trend plot as a dashed line
+4. Display in a table and add to the plot as a dashed line
 ```

 **Prompt M4: Tidymodels Integration**